Dancan254/java-for-everyone/src/arrays/Arrays.md

 # What is an Array?
 An array is a *fixed-size*, *contiguous block* of memory that stores homogenous elements(same type).
+In the Java programming language, arrays are objects, are dynamically created, and may be assigned to variables of type Object.
 ```java
 // Think of it like numbered boxes in a row
 // Index:  0    1    2    3    4